 ISO 27001 outlines the various controls that organizations can implement to meet the requirements of the standard to design their Information Security Management System (ISMS).
-While it lists all the controls in Annex A, organizations need to deploy only the controls that will help mitigate the identified risks.
+While it lists all the controls in Annex A, organizations must deploy only the controls that will help mitigate the identified risks.

-Read this article to know in detail the 14 domains and the 114 controls listed in Annex A of ISO 27001, the various ToDos in your compliance journey and the expected changes in the controls list by the end of the year.
+Read this article to know in detail the 14 domains and 114 ISO 27001 Annex A controls, the various ToDos in your compliance journey, and the expected changes in the controls list by the end of the year.

 What are ISO 27001 Controls?